nerdschoolbergen/pair-programming/readme.md

 ## Task &ndash; JavaScript FizzBuzz kata

+- Run through the FizzBuzz kata in pairs
-- Run through the FizzBuzz kata with test driven development and pair programming using the supplied test framework in JavaScript.
+- Run through the kata again using TDD using the supplied test framework in JavaScript.

 ### Problem description